Nuclear power in Finland

-As of 2023, Finland has five operating nuclear reactors in two power plants, all located on the shores of the Baltic Sea.
-Nuclear power provided about 34% of the country's electricity generation in 2020.
+As of 2024, Finland has five operating nuclear reactors in two power plants, all located on the shores of the Baltic Sea.
+Nuclear power provided about 35% of the country's electricity generation in 2022.
 The first research nuclear reactor in Finland was commissioned in 1962 and the first commercial reactor started operation in 1977.
-The fifth reactor is in the commissioning phase, having started producing electricity and currently scheduled to begin regular operation in March 2023.
+The fifth reactor (Olkiluoto Unit 3) started operation in April 2023.

 Finland's nuclear reactors are among the world's most productive, with an average capacity factor of 95% in the 2010s.